aarongustafson/aaron-gustafson.com/source/_posts/2016-12-02-insert-clickbait-headline-about-progressive-enhancement-here.markdown

 * *All software and copyrighted news/entertainment content accessed via the web should be free.* and *Netflix, Spotify, HBO Now, etc. should allow anyone to download original music and video files because some people don’t have JavaScript.* I’ve never heard anyone say that… ever.
 Advocating a smart development philosophy doesn’t make you anti-copyright or against making money.
 * *Any content that can’t be accessed via old browsers/devices shouldn’t be on the web in the first place.* No one made that judgement.
 We just think it behooves you to increase the potential reach of your products and to have a workable fallback in case the ideal access scenario isn’t available.
 You know, smart business decisions.
 * *Everything on the web should have built-in translations into every language.* This would be an absurd idea given that the number of languages in use on this planet top 6,500.
 Even if you consider that 2,000 of those have less than 1,000 speakers it’s still absurd.
-I don’t know anyone who would advocate for translation to every language.
-Of course, last I checked, over 55% of the Web was in English and just shy of 12% of the world speaks English, so…
+I don’t know anyone who would advocate for translation to every language.[^1]
-* *Honda needs to consider a universal audience for its marketing websites even though (a) its offline advertising is not universal, and (b) only certain people can access or afford the cars being advertised.* Wait, what?
-Honda doesn’t offer offline advertising in multiple languages? ["The newspaper and radio advertisements will appear in Spanish or English to match the primary language of each targeted media outlet."](http://news.honda.com/newsandviews/article.aspx?id=8340-en) Um… and as for the second argument… making assumptions about target audience and who can or cannot afford your product seems pretty friggin’ elitist.
-It’s also incredibly subjective.
+* *Honda needs to consider a universal audience for its marketing websites even though (a) its offline advertising is not universal, and (b) only certain people can access or afford the cars being advertised.* To you his first point, Honda does actually offline advertising in multiple languages.
+They even [issue press releases mentioning it](](http://news.honda.com/newsandviews/article.aspx?id=8340-en)): "The newspaper and radio advertisements will appear in Spanish or English to match the primary language of each targeted media outlet."
+As for his second argument… making assumptions about target audience and who can or cannot afford your product seems pretty friggin’ elitist; it’s also incredibly subjective.
 For instance, we did a project for a major investment firm where we needed to support Blackberry 4 & 5 even though there were many more popular smartphones on the market.
 The reason?
 They had several high-dollar investors who loved their older phones.
 You can’t make assumptions.
 * *All of the above should also be applied to offline software, books, magazines, newspapers, TV shows, CDs, movies, advertising, etc.* Oh, I see, he’s being intentionally ridiculous.

+[^1]: Of course, last I checked, over 55% of the Web was in English and just shy of 12% of the world speaks English, so…

 I’m gonna skip the third fail since it presumes morality is the only argument progressive enhancement has and then chastises the progressive enhancement community for not spending time fighting for equitable Internet access and net neutrality and against things like censorship (which, of course, many of us actually do).